Amazon reports better-than-expected revenue, profits for the holiday shopping season

 Like other retailers, Amazon aimed to lure holiday shoppers through fast-shipping and discount events, including a prominent sales event for Prime members held in October.
 The company said its online retail business earned $70.5 billion in revenue during the quarter, a 9% jump compared to $64.53 billion during the same period in 2022.

+Meanwhile, the company’s cloud computing unit AWS earned $24.2 billion during the last quarter.
+That represented a 13% jump in revenue compared to the same period in 2022, but its growth has slowed down compared to prior years.

+Olsavsky also said he expects AWS to accelerate this year, saying businesses that use the cloud service are cutting costs less than before and are more interested in generative AI products Amazon has rolled out in the past year, like the chatbot Q.

-Generative artificial intelligence is a major area of focus for Amazon, which initially appeared to be falling behind the AI arms race sparked by San Francisco startup OpenAI’s release of ChatGPT in late 2022.
-But the tech company has since been making investments to capitalize on the surging public and business interest in new AI tools.
+Generative artificial intelligence has been a major area of focus for the company, which initially appeared to be falling behind the AI arms race sparked by San Francisco startup OpenAI’s release of ChatGPT in late 2022.
+But since then, it has been making investments to capitalize on the surging public and business interest in new AI tools.

 Roughly an hour before it released its earnings on Thursday, Amazon announced a new generative AI-powered shopping assistant called Rufus.
 The company – which has also integrated AI-generated summaries of product reviews into its online shopping site – says Rufus will answer customer questions on products and help them discover new items.